marneymallory/AnimalShelter.Solution/README.md

    - Open your terminal and run the command: `mysql -uroot -p<mysql_password>` (replace `<mysql_password>` with your MySQL password) to launch MySQL server
 5. To serve the local web app:

-- Navigate to `SweetTreat.Solution/SweetTreat` in your command line
+- Navigate to `AnimalShelter.Solution/AnimalShelter` in your command line
 - Run the commands:
-  - `dotnet restore` to restore the dependencies that are listed in `SweetTreat.csproj`
+  - `dotnet restore` to restore the dependencies that are listed in `AnimalShelter.csproj`
   - `dotnet add package Microsoft.EntityFrameworkCore -v 5.0.0`
   - `dotnet add package Pomelo.EntityFrameworkCore.MySql -v 5.0.0-alpha.2`
   - `dotnet add package Microsoft.EntityFrameworkCore.Proxies -v 5.0.0`